bzeng18/AIPI531/Final Project/Readme.md

 4. **LLM.ipynb**: Presents the results of the experiments, comparing the performance of LLMs and the baseline recommender based on various metrics.

+5. **baseline_recommender.py**: A script for generating movie recommendations using user-based, item-based, or similar movies methods, with command-line arguments for customization.

 ## How to Reproduce Results